-Punch list work continues at the Service and Inspection Building (SIB), Maintenance of Way Building (MWB), Transportation Building (TB), Warehouse Building (WHB), Vehicle Storage Facility (VSF) and Storage Bins (STB).
-Elevator work also continued in the MWB.
-The installation of industrial equipment was completed in the Train Wash Facility (TWF).
-Testing of the Yard Train Control (YTC) cabling throughout the site continued during June.
-Switch installation, signal installation, and insulated joint installation progressed.
+As of the end of September 2019, punch list work continued to progress at the Service and Inspection Building (SIB), Warehouse Building (WHB), Vehicle Storage Facility (VSF), and Storage Bins (STB).
+Punch list work and elevator work continued during September 2019 in the Maintenance of Way Building (MWB) and Transportation Building (TB).
+Installation of industrial equipment in the Train Wash Facility (TWF) was completed.
+Work on the sanitary force main continued during September 2019.
+Remedial work resumed in the yard after the completion of ballast testing for excessive fine material.